 SECTION 2.
 The officers, other than the President, Past President and Legislative Liaison shall be elected at the annual meeting.
 The President-elect shall automatically succeed to the office of President.
 The President shall automatically succeed to the office of Past President.

 SECTION 3.
 The elected officers shall take office at the close of the annual meeting at which their election takes place, and shall hold office for their stayed term or until their successors have been elected and authorized to take office.
-The term of office for President, Past President, and President-Elect shall be one year.
+The term of office for President, Past President, and President-Elect shall be two years and shall consist of one term.
 The term of office for the Secretary/Treasurer shall be two years and may be elected for a consecutive term.

 SECTION 4.
 If an elected officer dies, resigns, or is unable to complete his/her term of office, a replacement shall be selected as follows: